Top Career Paths: Business Economics

 One of the most obvious career paths for someone with a background in business economics is to work as a financial analyst.
 Either for internal or external clients, a financial analyst uses data-driven approaches to predict what business or financial decisions will benefit the client in the long run.
 If you are a person with a broad understanding of both economics and business, you will perform well in this role.
-Quantitative skills including statistics and modelling expertise are helpful to set you apart from the crowd and to allow you to make more informed recommendations.
+Quantitative skills including statistics and modeling expertise are helpful to set you apart from the crowd and to allow you to make more informed recommendations.

 Pay for this type of role will vary depending on the context, with small businesses typically paying a more modest salary and large financial institutions paying very high salaries to their top analysts.